 M. Retaining Walls.
-Retaining walls shall not be permitted within the right-of-way as part of the design of roads for any public improvements.
+Retaining walls shall not be permitted within the right-of-way as part of the design of roads for any public improvements unless an exception is granted by the Department, but in no case shall wood retaining walls be allowed.